Burma Motorcycle Tour, A Journey into “Old Southeast Asia”

-This 16-day Burma motorcycle tour will visit Myanmar’s most famous and historic places such as Yangon, the Shwedagon Pagoda, Bagan, Inle Lake, Mandalay, The Golden Rock, and Kengtung.
+This 16-day Burma motorcycle tour will visit Myanmar’s most famous and historic places such as Yangon, the Shwedagon Pagoda, Bagan, Inle Lake, Mandalay, The Golden Rock, Inle Lake, and Hpa An.

 The roads are generally in good condition but there are many segments in rural regions where road surfaces are poorly maintained and pot-hole filled.
 And befitting any country without a long history of motorized transportation, the driving skills of the Burmese in general leave much to be desired.

 Therefore we request that only motorcyclists with some riding experience in Asia consider participating on this tour.

 Myawaddy – Mawlamyine – Golden Rock – Yangon – Pyay – Bagan – Mandalay – Inle Lake – Loikaw – Naypyidaw – Hpa An – Myawaddy